asiwach/technical_screening/README.md

 # technical_screening

-This repository contains the solution and output of technical screening
+This repository contains the solution(main.py) and sample output (output.csv) of technical screening

 Python modules used: json, pandas